Skip to content

 After adding a model/models, we can reuse them by referencing their name in the schema instead of providing a literal type while providing the same functionality and type safety.

-Elysia.model could accepts multiple overload:
+Elysia.model could accept multiple overloads:

 1. Providing an object, the register all key-value as models